rlindmark/goforge/README.md

     ${CACHE_ROOT}/p/puppetlabs/puppetlabs-stdlib-1.1.0.tar.gz
     ${CACHE_ROOT}/p/puppetlabs/puppetlabs-concat-1.0.0.tar.gz

-In the direcotry goforge/scripts there's a script that simplifies downloading modules from <https://forgeapi.puppetlabs.com/> to populate the local cache.
+The script `scripts/forgecli.sh` may be used to simplify downloading modules from
+<https://forgeapi.puppetlabs.com/> to populate the local cache.

 ## Building

 Build the code using make.

+    make cache  # to create a local cache and populate it with some forge modules make

 ## Change default puppet settings

 Change the default puppet config settings to point to goforge:s